 - Periodically test the balance of your door.
-Start with door closed and disconnect the door from the electric opener.
-Door should lift smoothly and with little resistance and stay open three to four feet from the floor. if not, the door is out of balance and should be checked by a garage door professional
+Start with the door closed and disconnected from the electric opener.
+Door should lift smoothly, with little resistance and stay open about halfway.
+If not, the door is out of balance and should be checked by a professional.